danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

 {% figure %}
   {% img src: 20160621-DSCF8137, alt: Max with his rear wheel. %}

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}The ferry we just missed, heading from Peg back to the mainland.{% endfigcaption %}
 {% endfigure %}

 After an hour or so the ferry arrived, and so after the 10 minute crossing we were first off the ferry and both immediately got stuck into the long and steep climb up to the main road above us.
 It was already 12:00 as we ascended the steep climb making it torturously hard work without even a hint of wind.